markc/hcp_bs5/README.md

-# NetServa HCP (RC2)
+# NetServa HCP (WIP, being rewritten for PHP 8.3)

-This is a lightweight Web, Mail and DNS server with a PHP based **Hosting Control Panel** for servicing multiple virtually hosted domains.
-The operating system is based on the latest Debian or Ubuntu packages and can use either SQLite or MySQL as a backend database.
-The entire server can run in as little as 256 MB of ram when paired with SQLite and still serve a dozen lightly loaded hosts so it is ideal for LXD and Proxmox virtual machines and containers.
-It depends on the [NetServa SH] shell scripts being installed first.
+NetServa HCP is a lightweight Web, Mail, and DNS server with a PHP-based Hosting Control Panel for managing multiple virtually hosted domains.
+It's designed to run on the latest Debian or Ubuntu systems and supports both SQLite and MySQL as backend databases.

+## Key Features

+- Minimal resource requirements: runs in as little as 256 MB RAM
+- Ideal for LXD containers, Proxmox virtual machines, and small VPS instances
+- Built on [NetServa SH] shell scripts

+## Components

+- Web Server: nginx with PHP FPM 8+
+- Mail Server: Fully functional IMAP/SMTP with personalized spam filtering
+- SSL: LetsEncrypt integration
+- DNS: Optional PowerDNS for local or public DNS services
+- Database: Choice of SQLite or MySQL
+- Interface: Built with Bootstrap 5 and DataTables

 ## Hosting Control Panel

-This project is ideal for [LXD containers] or cheap 256MB to 512MB VPS plans.
+This project is ideal for [LXD containers] or small 256MB to 512MB VM/VPS plans.

 - [NetServa HCP] does not reqire Python or Ruby, just PHP and Bash
 - Fully functional IMAP/SMTP mailserver with personalised Spam filtering